knstl/konstellation/README.md

 This assumes that you're running Linux or MacOS and have installed [Go 1.14+](https://golang.org/dl/).
 This guide helps you:

-* build and install Konstellation
-* allow you to name your node
-* download config file of add seeds to your config file
-* download genesis state
-* start your node
-* use konstellation to check the status of your node.

 Build, Install, and Name your Node
 ```bash
 # Clone Konstellation from the latest release found here: https://github.com/konstellation/konstellation/releases